Use for:

 How It Works

-for:in a step - defines the loop withfor: variable in collectiontask:in the same step - names the task to invoke for each iteration- Loop variable
+for:in a step - defines the loop withfor: variable in collectiontask:orrun:in the same step - the action to perform for each iteration- Loop variable

 Missing Variables